-During the three months ended March 31, 2024, we acquired two land parcels located in the U.S. for \$12.9 million.
+During the nine months ended September 30, 2024, we acquired two land parcels located in the U.S. for an aggregate purchase price of \$12.9 million.
 The parcels can accommodate the potential development of over 1,100 sites.
-We also expanded one of our existing communities by nearly 30 sites and delivered 70 sites at one ground-up development property.
+We also acquired one land parcel, previously subject to a ground lease, located in the U.K. for an aggregate purchase price of \$9.6 million.
+We also expanded one of our existing communities by nearly 30 sites and delivered nearly 100 sites at two ground-up development properties.

-We continue to selectively expand our properties utilizing our inventory of owned and entitled land.
-We have 18,510 MH and RV sites suitable for future development.
+We will selectively expand our properties utilizing our inventory of owned and entitled land.
+We have 18,190 MH and RV sites suitable for future development.

-Refer to Note 3, "Real Estate Acquisitions and Dispositions," in our accompanying Consolidated Financial Statements for additional detail on acquisitions completed to date.
+Refer to Note 3, "Real Estate Acquisitions and Dispositions," in our accompanying Consolidated Financial Statements for additional details on acquisitions and dispositions completed to date.

-Capital Expenditures (excluding Acquisition costs)
+Capital Expenditures (excluding Acquisition Costs)